 Another tactic of mosquito control is encouraging natural predators like dragonflies, bats, birds and frogs.
-Dragonflies dine on mosquitoes at two stages: as nymphs, they eat mosquito larvae, and as adults, they eat adult mosquitoes.
+Dragonflies dine on mosquitoes at two stages: as nymphs, they eat mosquito larvae, and when mature, they eat adult mosquitoes.
 Dragonflies like small ponds with vegetation and flat rocks for a landing pad.

 Attracting bats to your landscape is another strategy to combat mosquito populations.
-Encourage these skeeter eaters by adding a bat house to either a pole in your yard or on the side of your house.
-The Home Depot sells a bat house kit that is ready to assemble and install, and a ready-made bat house.
+Add a bat house to either a pole in your yard or on the side of your house.
+The Home Depot sells a ready-made bat house and a bat house kit that is ready to assemble and install.
 Both are made of cedar, which is preferable for bats to be able to get traction to move in and out of the house.
 The untreated cedar boxes will weather with age.
-Place bat houses 10 to 15 feet from the ground on a corner of your house, or on a pole.
+Place bat houses 10 to 15 feet from the ground on a corner of your house or on a pole.

 It’s important to remember that bats are opportunistic feeders and will dine on the insects that are available to them.
 Bats are nocturnal pollinators and will appreciate a night-blooming garden with moonflower, evening primrose, cleome and nicotiana.